viniarck/fluvio-ex/README.md

 ### Consumer

 This snippet illustrates a `Consumer` connected to a `"lobby"` topic and using an optional SmarModule filter.
 Initially, this consumer calls `Consumer.stream_unfold/2` to lazily take 4 reords and chunk every 2 records, printing them.
-After that, it keeps executing the `Consumer.stream_each/2` that will keep consuming from the stream. `Consumer.stream_each` is a higher-level function that recursively calls `Consumer.stream_next/2`.
+After that, keeps executing `Consumer.stream_each/2` consuming the stream. `Consumer.stream_each` is a higher-level function that recursively calls `Consumer.stream_next/2`.

 ```elixir
 alias Fluvio.Consumer